pyli2019/516x-pli/README.md

 ### Model the data

-The models that are used in this project include linear regression model,
+The models that are used in this project include linear regression model, Sciki linear regression model, SVM polynomial model.

 ### Communciate and visualize the results

-What did you learn and do the results make sense?
-Revisit your initial question and answer it.
-H

 ### Class Exercise

-In each project, I'd like to see a homework assignment that the class can do/evaluate to learn more about your data.
-This should be a reproducible notebook that allows them to learn one or more aspects of your data workflow.
-It is also an opportunity to share your research with your colleagues.
+An example class exercise could be

 ### Configuration variables